ksylvan/AnsibleLaptop/README.md

 ## The Local Play Book

 In addition to the variables above, you can have your own `local.yml` which is read and executed only if it exists.

-This file can be used to do other system modifications; use this to add users, change web configuration files, modify LDAP or other server setup, etc.
+This file captures other system modification.
+Use it to add users, change web configuration files, modify LDAP or other server setup, etc.

 The point is to **never** modify your setup without the aid of Ansible.
 The `local.yml` file allows you to capture decisions and changes you make